Ahmedazim7804/Catalogify-Frontend/README.md

-# InnoHack Frontend - Flutter App
+# Catalogify Frontend - Flutter App

-Welcome to the InnoHack frontend repository for the Flutter app!
+Welcome to the Catalogify frontend repository for the Flutter app!
 This repository contains the codebase for the Catalogify mobile app frontend, built using the Flutter framework.
-Tje app offers a friendly interface, letting you access Catalogify's features easily on your phone.
+The app offers a friendly interface, letting you access Catalogify's features easily on your phone.
 Search, manage tasks, and communicate effortlessly..

 ## Project Links